pereznetworks/Library-Manager/README.md

         I completed the Sequelize/Node.js workshop using both v3 and v4 I will use these as model to make sure Sequelize v4 syntax and methods used in this app

+    Date Formatting:

+        use DATATYPES. or Sequelize.DATEONLY for yyyy-mm-dd dates ie...
+2018-10-11

     Not Using sample library.db that came with project files, seems to work only with seqeulize v3:

         Solution is simple: Express app runs sequelize bootstrapped code